BS-PMC-2024/BS-PMC-2024-Team18/README.md

 ## Contact Us

 CampusQuest AI is continuously evolving.
-If you have questions, feedback, or wish to contribute, please reach out to us.
+If you have questions, or feedback, or wish to contribute, please reach out to us.
-Email: [Your Email Address]
+Email: Or6562@gmail.com

 ## Screenshots
 <img src="https://github.com/user-attachments/assets/d4aab319-7f96-4c91-bc0a-6272539afb4d" alt="CampusQuest" width="300"/>